szhu/pushpin/README.md

 You can set up a keyboard shortcut for each of your pinned tabs, so that you can quickly jump to the webapp you want.
 You can even make these shortcuts global so that they work from any app!
+If you press the keyboard shortcut for a tab and you are already on that tab, the tab will reload to the configured URL for that pinned tab.
+(This is useful for when you've strayed far away from the original pinned tab URL and you want to go back.)

 By default on Chrome, Ctrl-1 - Ctrl-9 (Cmd-1 - Cmd-9 on Mac) will jump you to
 the _n_-th tab, but this can be not ideal if you'd like these shortcuts to